-General Anesthesia—This form of sedation puts people to sleep throughout their dental procedure.
+General Anesthesia—This type puts people to sleep throughout their dental procedure.

 You may or may not remember your dental procedure in entirety.
 Some forms of sedation make it difficult to remember your procedure, which is helpful for those who have anxiety or phobias.

-In general, sedation can cause dry mouth, drowsiness, dizziness and headaches at times.
+In general, this process can cause dry mouth, drowsiness, dizziness and headaches at times.

 It’s a good idea to arrange for someone to drive you home unless you are cleared by the dentist.